leesaudan2/woz2dsk/README.md

 Convert an Apple II disk image from `.woz` format to one of `.dsk` (a.k.a. `.do`), `.po` or `.nib` format.
-Only images for 5.25" single-sided disks in the standard 16-sector format
+Only images for 5.25" single-sided disks in the standard 16-sector or 13-sector formats (ProDOS, DOS 3.3, DOS 3.2) without copy protection are supported.
-(i.e. 35 tracks * 16 sectors * 512 bytes)
-without copy protection
-are supported.